cquinnn/Algorithms/Solving A Maze/README.md

 - Run the source code file and enter the name of the input file (saved in Test directory)
 - After running, the program prints the results of every algorithms.

-The input maze always exists a solution with one exit point.
+The input maze always exists a solution with one exit point (txt file).
   - Star: a starting point
   - "x": a wall and agent can't move to this place
   - "+": a reward point (not required)

 The output maze:
   - ![image](https://user-images.githubusercontent.com/57101343/177958833-daf3a212-0c97-4602-a760-ac9dbdfd6d44.png): a maze exit point
   - ![image](https://user-images.githubusercontent.com/57101343/177959046-bd6bd876-3a6c-435e-bc82-89daaf2db9e0.png): a starting point